SujalAhrodia/Algorithms_DS/README.md

 ## Day 12
 >1.
 Given an unsorted array of nonnegative integers, find a continous subarray which adds to a given number.
+>2.
+Given an unsorted array of integers, find the length of longest continuous increasing subsequence (subarray).